Introduction to summarytools

 The logic for the evaluation of the various parameter values can be summarized as follows:

-• if the parameter values cannot be found in the function calls, the stored defaults (modified with st_options() or left as they are when loading the package) will be applied.
+• If the parameter values cannot be found in the function calls, the stored defaults (which can be modified with st_options()) will be applied.

 12. Fine-Tuning Looks : CSS